cnorick/nathanorick.com/_posts/you-need-a-blog/2022-01-31-you-need-a-blog.md

 you can call what I do regular), and the pay-off isn't immediately obvious.
 But I assure you, it is worth it in the long run.
 I refer to my own posts every now and then when I'm trying to re-solve a problem.
 Moreover, I do get _some_ visitors on the site, so I'm not the only one benefitting.
 Finally, even after a short period of time, I feel like my communication skills are starting to improve, and I actually find myself enjoying technical writing.

-# What Next?

-I hope this post has helped kickstart you into sharing your knowledge online, but you're probably left wondering where to start.
-If that's the case for you, I wrote a follow-up post about how to easily and cheaply make your own blog:
-{% include post_link.html postId="/copy-my-website" %}

 Are there some reasons I missed?
 Do you disagree?
 I'd love to hear your thoughts on blogging.
 Feel free to discuss in the comments section below.